 What We’re Aiming For

 We would like to one day see Fair Share Market Garden as a closed system that sustainably produces its own meat, dairy, egg, plant, and seed stores for ourselves and the communities around us.
 Even loftier dreams include generating our own energy to complement a permiculture design that serves as a model for conscientious living.
-This is, however our first year of farming, so . . . one step at a time.
+We are, however, newbies so . . . one step at a time.

 Fair Share Market Garden